babashka/sci/doc/forking.md

 Var roots/metadata, all logical SCI atom state, SCI-created volatile values, and JVM/CLJS SCI multimethod tables, preferences, and dispatch caches are fork-local.
-Atom metadata, validator, and watch maps are inherited by a fork and can subsequently diverge; effects performed by a watch are ordinary user capabilities and are not made reversible automatically.
+SCI's `memoize` uses a fork-local atom for its cache.
+Atom metadata, validator, and watch maps are inherited by a fork and can subsequently diverge;
+effects performed by a watch are ordinary user capabilities and are not made reversible automatically.
 Promises, delays, futures, transients, mutable host objects, mutable deftype fields, and effects outside SCI remain shared unless the embedding application models or copies them.

 On the JVM and CLJS an SCI-created atom is now a dedicated `SciAtom`, not the host's concrete `clojure.lang.Atom`/`cljs.core.Atom` class.
 It implements the